Characteristic features, ecology and natural history:

 Heather land

-By definition the heathers are made up of predominantly low shrubs like the Common Heather (Calluna vulgaris - Beitilyng) Common Heather (Calluna vulgaris - Beitilyng) and the Crow Heather (Empetrum nigrum - Krækilyng) Crow Heather (Empetrum nigrum - Krækilyng) .
-It should be noted that in the Crow Heather, the subspecies "hermaphroditum" is far more common than the nominate "nigrum".
-The latter can only be found in southern Iceland.
-Next to these two species are two other common heather-family species belonging to the Vaccinium genus, being the Bilberry (Vaccinium myrtillus - Aðalbláberjalyng) Bilberry (Vaccinium myrtillus - Aðalbláberjalyng) and the Bog Bilberry (Vaccinium uliginosum - Bláberjalyng) Bog Bilberry (Vaccinium uliginosum - Bláberjalyng) .
-A third Vaccinium species, the small cranberry (Vaccinium oxycoccus, aka Oxycoccus microcarpus - Mýraberjalyng) small cranberry (Vaccinium oxycoccus, aka Oxycoccus microcarpus - Mýraberjalyng) is a small herbal plant of bogs that is found in some regions of Iceland.
-Another heather-like shrub growing commonly in Icelandic heather lands is the juniper (Juniperus communis - Einir) juniper (Juniperus communis - Einir) .
-In most regions outside Iceland this species usually grows into a small erect tree, but on Iceland conditions are too harsh and it is usually spreading low over the ground.
-Other more or less common small shrubs growing in the Icelandic heather's are the Dwarf Birch (Betula nana - Fjalldrapi) Dwarf Birch (Betula nana - Fjalldrapi) , and the willows: the Arctic Willow (Salix arctica - Grávíðir) Arctic Willow (Salix arctica - Grávíðir) , the Wooly Willow (Salix lanata - Loðvíðir) Woolly Willow (Salix lanata - Loðvíðir) and the Tea-leaved Willow (Salix phylicifolia - Gulvíðir) Tea-leaved Willow (Salix phylicifolia - Gulvíðir) .
+By definition, heathlands are dominated by low shrubs such as the Common Heather (Calluna vulgaris - Beitilyng) Common Heather (Calluna vulgaris - Beitilyng) and the Crow Heather (Empetrum nigrum - Krækilyng) Crow Heather (Empetrum nigrum - Krækilyng) .
+It should be noted that in Crow Heather, the subspecies "hermaphroditum" is much more common than the nominate subspecies "nigrum".
+The latter occurs only in southern Iceland.
+In addition to these two species, there are two other common members of the heather family belonging to the genus Vaccinium, namely Bilberry (Vaccinium myrtillus - Aðalbláberjalyng) Bilberry (Vaccinium myrtillus - Aðalbláberjalyng) and the Bog Bilberry (Vaccinium uliginosum - Bláberjalyng) Bog Bilberry (Vaccinium uliginosum - Bláberjalyng) .
+A third Vaccinium species, the small cranberry (Vaccinium oxycoccus, aka Oxycoccus microcarpus - Mýraberjalyng) small cranberry (Vaccinium oxycoccus, aka Oxycoccus microcarpus - Mýraberjalyng) is a small herbaceous plant of bogs that occurs in some regions of Iceland.
+Another heather-like shrub commonly found in Icelandic heathlands is the juniper (Juniperus communis - Einir) juniper (Juniperus communis - Einir) .
+In most regions outside Iceland this species grows into a small upright tree, but in Iceland the conditions are too harsh, and it usually spreads low across the ground.
+Other more or less common small shrubs growing in Icelandic heathlands are the Dwarf Birch (Betula nana - Fjalldrapi) Dwarf Birch (Betula nana - Fjalldrapi) , and the willows: the Arctic Willow (Salix arctica - Grávíðir) Arctic Willow (Salix arctica - Grávíðir) , the Wooly Willow (Salix lanata - Loðvíðir) Woolly Willow (Salix lanata - Loðvíðir) and the Tea-leaved Willow (Salix phylicifolia - Gulvíðir) Tea-leaved Willow (Salix phylicifolia - Gulvíðir) .

 Next to shrubby species of coarse, many herbal species grow in these regions.
 Only a few are mentioned here.
 Very common is the Alpine Bartsia (Bartsia alpina - Smjörgras) Alpine Bartsia (Bartsia alpina - Smjörgras) .
 Next to the Alpine Bartsia the Wild Thyme (Thymus praecox ssp arcticus - Blóðberg) Wild Thyme (Thymus praecox ssp arcticus - Blóðberg) and the Dwarf Willow (Salix herbacea - Grasvíðir) Dwarf Willow (Salix herbacea - Grasvíðir) are very common.
-An interesting - also very common - plant is the Alpine Bistort (Bistorta vivipara - Kornsúra) Alpine Bistort (Bistorta vivipara - Kornsúra) .
-This plant has true flowers in the top part of the inflorescence stalk but bulbils in the bottom part.
+An interesting - and also very common - plant is the Alpine Bistort (Bistorta vivipara - Kornsúra) Alpine Bistort (Bistorta vivipara - Kornsúra) .
+This plant produces true flowers in the upper part of the inflorescence stalk, but bulbils in the lower part.
 Another interesting plant is the Common Butterwort (Pinguicula vulgaris - Lyfjagras) Common Butterwort (Pinguicula vulgaris - Lyfjagras) .
-The leaves of this plant catch flies with to its stickiness and they are then "digested".
+The leaves of this plant catch flies due to its stickiness and they are then "digested".

 Forests -- Heather -- Moss lava's -- Open grounds -- Wetlands -- Mountains & Highlands -- Thermal soils -- Other Ecosystems -- Top -- Other Plant Background Pages